angelafrancisco/angelafrancisco/README.md

 ### Hi there 👋

 I’m a web developer with a background in nonprofit database administration.
 I’m passionate about the details and building scaleable, responsive, and accessible applications.
-Some of my favorite technologies to work with recently are React, Node, and Python.
+Some of my favorite technologies to work with recently are React, Node, and Express.

 After pivoting from ten years in the nonprofit sector, I have a strong foundation in analyzing problems, maintaining complex systems and facilitating cross-team collaboration.